AMITTT7/AMITTT7/README.md

 - 👋 Hi, I’m @AMITTT7
-- 👀 I’m interested in ... robotics and software
+- 👀 I’m interested in ...
+Business and software
-- 🌱 I’m currently learning ... automation and robotics
+- 🌱 I’m currently learning ...
+Data analystics and Business analystics
-- 💞️ I’m looking to collaborate on ... projects of autocad electrical or PLC's programing
+- 💞️ I’m looking to collaborate on ... projects Data science & data analysis
-- 📫 How to reach me ...my email id is amitsakhare2417@gmail.com
+- 📫 How to reach me ...my email id is amitsakhare41@gmail.com/amitsakhare000@gmail.com

 <!---
 AMITTT7/AMITTT7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.